jchen9314/learn-data-engineering/Data Quality/data_quality_fundamentals_notes.md

+# 1\.
+Data in production:
-1\. "data in production" refers to data from source systems (like CRMs, CMSs, and databases from any of the other analogies previously mentioned) that has been ingested by your warehouse, data lake, or other data storage and processing solutions and flows through your data pipeline (extract-transform-load, or ETL) so that it can be surfaced by the analytics layer to business users.
+"data in production" refers to data from source systems (like CRMs, CMSs, and databases from any of the other analogies previously mentioned) that has been ingested by your warehouse, data lake, or other data storage and processing solutions and flows through your data pipeline (extract-transform-load, or ETL) so that it can be surfaced by the analytics layer to business users.

-2\.
+# 2\.
 Data Mesh:
 -   Unlike traditional monolithic data infrastructures that handle the consumption, storage, transformation, and output of data in one central data lake, a data mesh supports distributed, domain-specific